shengcongg/websocket/README.md

 # websocket
-A simple WebSocket client for front-end
+A naive WebSocket client for front-end.